A sweet cake that’s just peachy.

 The Best Peach Pound Cake Recipe

-There are many great summer desserts, but this peach pound cake is among my very favorites.
-This recipe makes a tender, moist vanilla pound cake layered with ripe, juicy peaches and topped with a cinnamon glaze.
+There are many great summer desserts, but this peach pound cake recipe is among my very favorites.
+This recipe makes a moist vanilla pound cake with a tender texture, layered with ripe, juicy peaches and topped with a cinnamon glaze.
+The peach flavor comes through beautifully.

 Best of all?
 You don’t even have to peel the peaches.
 When you need an alternative to peach pie, this is what to bake.

-This peach pound cake recipe combines the technique of two classic desserts: peach pie, and pound cake.
+This peach cake recipe combines the technique of two classic desserts: peach pie, and pound cake.

-- Layer the batter and peaches in three layers each, finishing with peaches on top.
+- Fold the batter and peaches in three layers, finishing with peaches on top.

 - Bake, cool, glaze, and serve.